 DISCUSSION

-We surveyed vegetation communities along partially constrained river systems across south-eastern Australia and found that functional diversity, as described by functional dispersion, exhibited strong relationships with local patterns of hydrology.
-To our knowledge this is the first study to examine relationships between hydrological conditions and the functional ecology of riparian vegetation communities using quantitative functional traits.
+We surveyed vegetation communities along partially constrained river systems across south-eastern Australia and found that functional diversity, as characterised by functional dispersion, exhibited strong relationships with local patterns of hydrology.
+To our knowledge this is the first study to examine relationships between hydrological conditions and the functional ecology of riparian vegetation communities using multiple quantitative functional traits.
 The overarching pattern across these relationships can be summarised as “heterogeneous flows breed hetereogenous communities”.

-This pattern fits within existing understanding of the processes which generate and maintain biological diversity in the riparian environment.
+This pattern is consistent with existing understanding of the processes which generate and maintain biological diversity in the riparian environment.
 Briefly stated, this paradigm holds that riparian biodiversity is a function of landscape complexity generated by hydrogeomorphic processes, overlain by feedback interactions between these processes and biotic components of the riparian environment (Tabacchi et al. 1996; Naiman & Decamps 1997; Palmer & Poff 1997; Stromberg 2001; Corenblit et al. 2007; Bornette et al. 2008; Steiger & Corenblit 2012).
-Below we discuss the statistically significant ecohydrological relationships within this context.
-Our argument is presented under the assumption that functional diversity is a property of riparian communities at the reach scale, and that influx of species from more physically complex adjacent patches is responsible for the diversity we observed on comparatively homogenous sloping bank sections.
+Below we discuss significant relationships between functional diversity and hydrological conditions within this context.
+Because we surveyed geomorphically homogenous sections of sloping bank, our argument is presented under the assumption that functional diversity is a property of riparian communities at the reach scale.
+Influx of species from more physically complex adjacent patches, then, is responsible for the diversity we observed on sloping bank sections.

 The sites surveyed in this study spanned a spectrum of flooding intensity: at the lower bound, the calculated 20 year average return interval (ARI) flood was just 18 times the mean daily flow; at the upper bound, flows 210 times greater than the mean daily flow occur approximately every 20 years.
 Higher magnitude flow events such as this are likely to be geomorphically effective across a greater extent of the fluvial landscape (Huang & Niemann 2006).
 The strong positive relationship between functional diversity and 20 year ARI flood magnitude supports the supposition that disturbance retards competitive exclusion as a diversity limiting process (sensu Huston 1979).
 Notably, no significant relationships were found between functional diversity and metrics describing mean high flow conditions, whereas metrics describing variability had high explanatory power.
 Interannual variability in high flow magnitude showed the strongest relationship with functional diversity in this study.
 If a causal relationship exists, it could be because the average high flow magnitude determines what proportion (in terms of elevation above the main channel) of the riparian zone experiences flooding in a given year.
 Variability in high flow magnitude, combined with geomorphic heterogeneity, will produce variability in the time since last inundation (without significant disturbance), or combined inundation and disturbance, for a given patch of vegetation.
 Since flood flows also function as an important dispersal pathway for propagules (Merritt, Nilsson & Jansson 2010a), variability in high flow magnitude should influence recruitment processes in a similar manner.
 Likewise, variability in the frequency of flood flows also results in variable time since last inundation or disturbance.
 Interannual variability in flood rise and fall rates was also positively associated with functional diversity.
 Flood rise and fall rates may determine entrainment of woody debris into the flood channel and subsequent bank deposition (Cadol & Wohl 2010).
 Debris entrainment in turn increases the erosive potential of floods, but its deposition provides structural heterogeneity, and resources for fungal and animal communities (Harmon et al. 1986).
-Overall, the combination of occasional high intensity flooding disturbance with year-to-year variability in patterning of high flow events results in heterogeneous patch mosaic.
+Overall, the combination of occasional high intensity flooding disturbance with year-to-year variability in patterning of high flow events results in a heterogeneous patch mosaic.
 This environmental heterogeneity provides a broad range of niches, facilitating the success of a diversity of ecological strategies (Bornette et al. 2008).